zeux/zeux.github.io/resume.md

 Expert on game engine technology, including rendering, performance, language runtimes and compilers, simulation, networking.
 Effectively combines technical leadership and individual contributions in high-profile areas to build and execute the technical vision.
 Especially enjoys contributing to high-impact technology platforms.
 Writing code is a pastime.

-If you reach out to me with an IC role then you need to re-read the paragraph above and my work history.
-Please be respectful of my time.

 ## Work history

 ### Roblox - Technical Fellow (April 2019 - present)